Page 2 of 2, best Masters Degrees in Architecture Studies in North America 2019

 The Master of Advanced Studies in Landscape Architecture (MASLA) is a post-professional research degree offered in a two-year curriculum.
 Students work in independent research-based studies in collaboration with faculty members engaged in certain research themes.
 This immersive program is for those who wish to synthesize existing knowledge in landscape architecture and progress contemporary concepts in the field.
 Within the wider University community, students immerse themselves in a focused research environment enriched by resources and support from related disciplines such as community and regional planning, civil engineering, geography, and art history, visual and theory.

 The dual degree option is a four-year program to pursue the Master of Architecture and the Master of Landscape Architecture at the same time.
-The dual degree is certified by both the Canadian Architectural Certification Board and the Canadian Society of Landscape Architects.
+The dual degree is certified with both the Canadian Architectural Certification Board and the Canadian Society of Landscape Architects.
 The dual degree program harmonizes architectural design with ecological consciousness to create an inclusive understanding of built and natural environments.